 Transparency: Our research methodologies and findings are in the public domain to review, debate and discuss.
 Our index methodology and process for selecting sites to review are published.
 All of our funding sources are made public.
 Our list of funders will be continually updated online.

-Our team is made up of 15 experts from around the world, from Berlin to San Francisco.
+Our virtual team is made up of 15 experts from around the world, from Berlin to San Francisco.
 We are data scientists, data analysts, intelligence analysts, and researchers from a mix of backgrounds, including media, journalism, cybersecurity and adtech.

 Clare is an experienced CEO in the commercial and not for profit sectors.
 She is an expert in building and managing cross-sector coalitions.
 Clare was formerly CEO of the International Business Leaders Forum and MD of MTV Networks, Nordics.
 She has worked on start ups in e-commerce, fin-tech and ed-tech.
 Clare is a founding board member of Girls not Brides, the global coalition to end child marriage.

 Danny is a physicist, an author, and an expert in cryptography, cybercrime, disinformation, and security.
 He is a co-founder of Terbium Labs.
 Previously, Danny managed a portfolio of physics and sensor research projects at the Johns Hopkins University Applied Physics Laboratory.
 He currently teaches in the Cybercrime and Global Security Masters Program at New York University’s Center for Global Affairs and is a Security Fellow at the Truman Project on National Security.